andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 [FindingErrorIndependentTrios.nb](./FindingIndependentTrios.nb)
 Various useful properties of algebraic evaluators are used to find error independent trios of binary classifiers on unlabeled data.
-For example, they can alarm on their own failure.
-This makes them useful for AI safety.
+For example, they can alarm on their own failure, making them useful for AI safety.
 The reason they can alarm is that they output algebraic numbers.
 This use of algebraic, not real numbers, gives them an important edge over evaluators that use probability distributions.
 Using this app will help